HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ## Introduction

 Mobile access to web content is a critical aspect of internet access as a whole.
-In fact, in many situations and regions, it is the [default means of accessing the internet](https://www.gsma.com/mobileeconomy/wp-content/uploads/2022/02/280222-The-Mobile-Economy-2022.pdf).
-It is also often the [backbone of communication](https://www.investopedia.com/is-having-a-smartphone-a-requirement-in-2021-5190186) that happens seamlessly on platforms that use desktop, native app, and web apps to facilitate cross-device behavior and allows consumers to use their preferred method of access, simplifying and further democratizing information and communication online.
+In fact, in many situations and regions, it is the <a hreflang="en" href="https://www.gsma.com/mobileeconomy/wp-content/uploads/2022/02/280222-The-Mobile-Economy-2022.pdf">default means of accessing the internet</a>.
+It is also often the <a hreflang="en" href="https://www.investopedia.com/is-having-a-smartphone-a-requirement-in-2021-5190186">backbone of communication</a> that happens seamlessly on platforms that use desktop, native app, and web apps to facilitate cross-device behavior and allows consumers to use their preferred method of access, simplifying and further democratizing information and communication online.

 This chapter will outline the state of the web in 2022 when it is accessed from a mobile device.
 In some cases, mobile data is compared to desktop data, which many people are more familiar with.
 This comparison is important because though many will focus on desktop data, there is now more mobile web traffic around the world than there is desktop, and this has been the case since about 2016 or 2017, depending on the source.